qqqcat/RSI-Alert/RSI Alert Final Edition Technical Documentation EN.md

 ### 🔧 Noise Reduction and Signal Filtering

+#### Traditional Noise Reduction
 - Divergence triggers only under extreme oversold/overbought conditions with established patterns and sufficient interval from last signal, greatly reducing duplicate/false signals
 - Each timeframe operates independently with separate counting and monitoring

+#### 🎯 Signal Fusion Mechanism (New)
+- **Unified Collection**: All monitored timeframe signals are collected into a unified cache
+- **Smart Filtering**: For same bar same-type signals (bullish/bearish divergence), only keep the **highest timeframe** signal
+- **Avoid Duplicates**: Completely eliminate duplicate signal alerts at the same time point
+- **Enhanced Quality**: Higher timeframe signals are typically more reliable with higher priority

+> 📊 **Working Principle**: When each bar completes, the system checks if multiple timeframes generated same-type signals on that bar, automatically keeps the largest timeframe signal (e.g., H4 over H1, H1 over M15), discards other signals, and only fused signals trigger alerts and chart markers.

 ### 🌐 Manual Language Switching